-A self-destructing message app, Wickr aims to transform control of mobile messaging from receiver-based to sender-based.
-This means that you get to decide how long your message sticks around — before you send it, you can choose a self-destruct time ranging from a few seconds to more than five days.
+A self-destructing message app, Wickr transfers control of mobile messaging from the receiver to the sender.
+This means that you get to decide how long your message sticks around.
+Before you send it, you can choose a self-destruct time ranging from a few seconds to more than five days.
 Once the timer runs out, your message will be erased from the recipient’s phone.

-The user interface is quite simple — when you open a new message, you just tap the lock icon to open the message and start the self-destruct timer.
+The user interface is quite simple.
+When you open a new message, just tap the lock icon to start the self-destruct timer.
 Each message has a live countdown so you know how long you have until it disappears.
-Your messages can contain text, images, video, audio, or files.
+Your messages can contain text, images, video, audio, or attached files.
 Wickr includes convenient integration with Box, Dropbox, and Google Drive, so you can send files directly from your cloud storage.

 Wickr searches your contacts for people you know that also use the app and automatically adds them to your contacts list.
 However, you can open a Wickr account without a phone number or e-mail address, and one of your contacts hasn’t added this information, you’ll have to add them by their username.

-The app offers 4,096-bit RSA encryption, an extremely secure protocol; the app actually exceeds the NSA Suite B Compliancy guidelines, which means that its encryption actually complies with needs for top-secret communication!
-That’s some serious encryption.
+The app offers 4,096-bit RSA encryption, an extremely secure protocol.
+This actually exceeds the NSA Suite B Compliancy guidelines, meaning it’s compliant with top-secret communication guidelines.
 It also deletes all all meta-data from your messages, like date, time, location, and device information.

 Even with this level of security, messages are encrypted and sent quickly—in my testing, it only took a few seconds to encrypt a text message with a 2MB photo, and it was delivered just as fast.

-If you want to send text, images, and video, but don’t care about audio or documents, Threema is a great choice.
-One of the cool features of the app is that you can send your location — tap on the “attach” button and you’ll send a geographic marker to your recipient.
+One of the cool features of Threema is that you can send your location — tap on the “attach” button and you’ll send a geographic marker to your recipient.
 Once they receive it, they can just tap on it to get your location on a map.
 This is great when you’re trying to meet up with someone or describe where you are.

-Threema isn’t free, but at $1.99 it’s still very affordable, and there’s no subscription fee.
-According to the Threema website, they have no plans to introduce ads or start charging for use, so you don’t have to worry about the app changing once you buy it.
+Threema isn’t free, but at $2.99 it’s still very affordable, and there’s no subscription fee.
+There are no plans to introduce ads or start charging for use, so you don’t have to worry about the app changing once you buy it.

-Another cool feature of Threema is that it provides you with information on how sure you can be that the person who sent you a message is really that person.
+Another cool feature is an indicator of how sure you can be that the person who sent you a message is really that person.
 If you add a contact by entering their username, that contact will have a red verification level.
 If Threema syncs with your contacts and pulls a username from its servers using SMS or e-mail validation, that contact will get an orange verification.
 To get to the green verification level, you’ll have to exchange keys with them by scanning the QR code on their device.

 Messaging on Threema is quite fast; simple text messages are sent in a matter of seconds.
 During testing, it took about 30 seconds to upload, encrypt, and send a 3.9-MB photo from Dropbox.

-The level of encryption used in Telegram is hard to determine.
-Telegram.org says that messages are “heavily encrypted,” but doesn’t give details on what that means.
-The method of encryption, however, was created specifically for this project, and is open-source.
-If you want to read more about the protocol, check out this page on MTProto.
+Telegram’s encryption is “based on 256-bit symmetric AES encryption, 2048-bit RSA encryption, and Diffie–Hellman secure key exchange.”
+The method of encryption, was created specifically for this project, and is open-source.
 Telegram offers the ability to start “secret chats,” which use full end-to-end encryption, aren’t stored on the Telegram servers, and self-destruct after a set time for sending extra-secure data.

 This encryption doesn’t slow down the sending of messages, though—when testing the app, messages that I sent were transmitted almost instantly, making it a great IM-like client.
-Uploading and transmitting a 1.5-MB document took a big longer: around two minutes.
+Uploading and transmitting a 1.5-MB document took a bit longer.

 Which is best for you?